Local Ferry Companies

-the state-owned company that runs nearly all ferries in Croatia, helped by a few private ferry companies.
+the state-owned company that runs all car ferries in Croatia, and many passenger ferries helped by a few private ferry companies.
 Local Jadrolinija ferries connect all islands to the mainland.
 Ferry services from one island to another are much spottier.
 Don't assume that there "must be" a ferry from one island to another.
 Service is year-round on most routes although a few are summer only.
 Ferries are generally much more frequent in the summer.

 runs a summer catamaran between Trogir, Slatine and Split.

-runs catamarans from Zadar to nearby islands and also the Nona Ana which runs from Dubrovnik to the Elaphiti Islands, Mljet Island, Korcula and Lastovo.
+runs catamarans from Dubrovnik to the Elaphiti Islands, Mljet Island, Korcula and Lastovo.
 Service to Mljet, Korcula and Lastovo are summer only.

 Following are all ferries running between Split and Dubrovnik.
-Click for the 2017 schedules
+Click for the 2022 schedules.

 Car Ferries (All run by Jadrolinija)

 Split-Hvar-Vela Luka-Lastovo Jadrolinija